 We spent a week with the Barracuda X (2022) to see if the new headset is worth it.

-Editor’s note: this review was updated on May 8, 2023 to include updates to formatting.
+Editor’s note: this review was updated on September 12, 2023, to address some formatting changes and to improve clarity.

 What is the Razer Barracuda X (2022) like?

 The Razer Barracuda X (2022) is made of plastic and wears foam ear pads covered in woven mesh fabric.
 A leatherette-covered foam cushions the headband and keeps things comfortable for hours at a time.
 The headset weighs in at just 250 grams, but the clamping force is a bit weak.
 The Barracuda X often shifts forward and slides off my head when I lean over.

 You can swivel the ear cups flat in one direction.
 This flexibility makes them face upward when the headset rests on your neck, which is the opposite of how headphones usually lay.
 You can’t ball the headphones up toward the band, which makes it a bit less portable than other popular wireless headsets like the Sony WH-1000XM4 and Bose QC 45.

 You have three color options for this gaming headset: Mercury White, Classic Black, and Quartz Pink.